Axel713/hook-up-in-north-sealand/README.md

 In particular:

--   the collapsable navigation bar functions at the designated resolution.
+-   the collapsable sections function and the layout is responsive on devices with larger resolution.
 -   The correct sections are shown/hidden depending on device sizes.

 ### **Social media link**

-The link located in the footer section functions.
+The link located in the footer section function.
+Of note is that the point to the global sites, as no dedicated one to the project exist as yet.

 ### **Contact Form**